mklemmingen/hangman-2/README.md

 The game has a D&D like story-aspect to it to make it stand out against simple vanilla hangman games.

 It supports both english and german in the UI and many more languages through dictionary selection [see manual in game]
+  - supported languages: english, german, ukranian, arabic, croatian, czech, danish, french, georgian, hebrew, italian, norwegian, polish, portugese, serbian, spanish, swedish, maltese, turkish

 Decisions are made by typing in one of the displayed numbers or by input of words and letters.

-If you want the computer to use another language for guessing your words, simply put one of the dictonaries in the corresponding dictionaries directory into the user_input_dictionaries folder.
-You can then choose it in game.
+If you want the computer to use another wordlist for guessing your words, simply put one of the dictonaries into the user_input_dictionaries folder.
+You can then choose it in game the next time you start it.
-You can alternatively use your own wordlist of any kind of topic in there.

 ## You either play yourself and try to solve a secret word, or you can challenge the villain with a word you can individually give him.
 ### The user can select 3 difficulty options.